jspecify/jspecify/docs/tsttcpw.rst

-For our purposes, base types (and thus augmented types) include not just class and interface types, array types, and type variables but also intersection types and the null type.
+For our purposes, base types (and thus augmented types) include not just class and interface types, array types, and type variables but also `intersection types <#intersection-types>`__ and the null type.
 This is true even though the JLS sometimes does not supply rules for intersection types and sometimes has separate rules for the null type.

 The goal of this spec is to define rules for augmented types compatible with those that the JLS defines for base types.